 If a site breaks with Better, or you were asked to disable Better by a website, let us know and we will fix it for everyone.
 For an immediate fix you can do the following:

-- Reload the page without content blockers by holding down the page Reload button and selecting “Reload Without Content Blockers.”
+- Reload the page without content blockers on macOS by holding down the page Reload icon in Safari’s address bar and selecting “Reload Without Content Blockers.”
 This will only affect the current loaded page.

-- Add the domain to Exceptions by going to the Exceptions tab, and adding the domain’s URL to your Exceptions list.
+- Add the domain to your Do Not Block list by selecting the Do Not Block option from Better’s menu, and adding the domain’s URL to your list.
 This will affect every time you load this domain in Safari.